darklang/dark/docs/production/what-to-do-if-something-goes-wrong.md

 - You can prevent HTTP traffic to darklang.com, builtwithdark.com, or static.darklang.com or darksa.com by adding AppArmor rules to disable the traffic.
-- You can prevent HTTP traffic to custom domains by adding config to the nginx-controller's nginx.conf
 - You can disable queues by adding a scheduling rule (LibDarkInternal).
 Solves crons too.
 - You can safely add launchdarkly flags to anything to be able to selectively disable